Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 The sewing machine flipped the script – its speed allowed for mass production and gave birth to the concept of ready-to-wear clothing.
 These were clothes made in standardized sizes, which allowed for a much lower price.
 Suddenly, the middle class and even the lower class could afford to be fashionable.

-And guess what came with mass production?
-The good old labour rights and workplace safety violations, of course – staples of the fashion industry then, now, and forever.
+The good old violations of labour rights and workplace safety, of course.
+Staples of the fashion industry then, now, and tomorrow.
 And back in the day, it often happened in the developed world, even in Manhattan.
 Just like in our example below.

 The Triangle Shirtwaist factory fire